Cosmological implications of a viable non-analytical f(R) model: The inflationary paradigm

-This study shows how an exponential early expansion of the Universe can still be associated to a constant vacuum energy, even for the modified dynamics.
-However, we see that the rate of expansion is significantly lower than the standard one by more than 20 orders of magnitude.
-In fact, the standard value is $\sbar=\sqrt{\chi\rho_I/3}\simeq 3.7\times10^{45}\mathrm{pc}^{-1}\simeq2.4\times10^{13}\,\mathrm{GeV}$.
-Although our estimation relies on the assumption that $\rho_I$ is of the order of the Grand Unification energy-scale, nevertheless the values of $\s$ remains many order of magnitude below the standard value even when changing $\rho_I$, as long as this assumes physically motivated values, as shown in Figure \ref{fig:Hrho}.
-Assuming that the minimum number of e-folds required to solve the standard model paradoxes is the usual one, this implies that the duration of the de Sitter phase should be much longer (time-wise).
-Despite this difference, we have shown that it is still possible to arrange the cosmological parameters in order to have a satisfactory inflationary scenario.
+This study shows how an exponential early expansion of the Universe can still be associated to a constant vacuum energy.
+However, we see that the rate of expansion is significantly lower than the standard one by more than 20 orders of magnitude since $\sbar=\sqrt{\chi\rho_I/3}\simeq3.7\times10^{45}\mathrm{pc}^{-1}\simeq2.4\times10^{13}\,\mathrm{GeV}$.
+This issue is essentially independent on the adopted value for $\rho_I$ as shown in \figref{fig:Hrho}.

-Let us now analyze in more detail the implications of the modified Friedmann equation \reff{eq:inflation}.
-First of all, we assume that the first term in this equation dominates over the second one, \emph{i.e.},

-neglecting a numerical factor of order unity.
-We will check \emph{a posteriori} the parameter range for which such approximation is reasonable.
-With a little algebra, \refeq{eq:inflation} can then be recast as

-The positiviteness of the right-hand side requires that $(-1)^{n-1}=1$ and then that $n$ is of the form $(2\ell+1)/(2m+1)$, as anticipated above.
-In this case, the relation \reff{eq:frinf} can be explictly inverted to give: